How long does it take to walk the Le Puy route?

 Every hostel will either have a basin and clothes line for doing your own washing (you bring your own soap) and/or paid washer-dryer machines.
-I suggest buying a tube of “sans frottement” detergent from a local general store.
+I suggest buying a tube of “sans frottement” detergent from a local general store, like Casino.

 Do I need to plan my route in advance?